 For example, throughout the survey, fish were much more abundant in areas of warmer temperatures.
 During the survey, the saildrones surveyed in the cold-water region near the edge of the sea ice in the northern Chukchi Sea, where low levels of backscatter were observed.
 Temperature clearly plays a key role in structuring Arctic ecosystems.

 Months of data processing lie ahead to complete final analysis, but at this point, we consider the mission a great success.
 This will be our last post.
-Thanks for reading this blog and following the drones as they explored the abundance and distribution of fishes in the high Arctic.
+Thanks for reading this blog and following the drones as they explored the abundance and distribution of fish in the high Arctic.
 It has been a lot of fun, and as detailed below, very successful.

 Meeting Our Objectives